rpreeth/MissUniverse/README.md

-This page is try multibranch pipeline in jenkins
+This page is to try multibranch pipeline in jenkins